The purpose of this briefing is to consider the effects of the environment on the ground handling of the aeroplane.

 Light aeroplanes may need to taxi right of the centreline to allow opposing direction aeroplanes to pass – aircraft should pass port to port (left to left).

-While taxiing, the aeroplane’s flight instruments (turn coordination, directional indication, compass and artificial horizon) should be checked for serviceability.
+While taxiing, the aeroplane’s flight instruments (turn coordination, direction indication, compass, and artificial horizon) should be checked for serviceability.

 Vision will be affected by the cleanliness of the windscreen and side windows, and the cabin pillars.
 Demonstrate the effect of the blind spots that are created by the cabin structure, and wingtip clearance judgement.
 Show the student how to move the upper body to see around pillars and to mitigate blind spots.